Centennial Hops: Profile & Substitutions

 Description

-Released in 1990, Centennial's genetics is 75% Brewer's Gold as well as Fuggle, Easy Kent Golding, and Bavarian hops.
+Released in 1990, Centennial's genetics is 75% Brewers Gold as well as Fuggle, East Kent Golding, and Bavarian hops.
 The male parent is the same as that of Nugget.
 Typically referred to as "Super Cascade".
 Centennial offers more bittering potential and an overall bigger profile than Cascade.

 Centennial was developed in 1974 by S.T.
 Kenny and C.E.
 Zimmerman.
-Bred by the USDA Hop Germplasm Collection, Oregon State Univerity East Farm Washington State University Irrigated Agriculture Research and Extension Center, Prosser, Washington.
+Bred by the United States Department of Agriculture Hop Germplasm Collection, Oregon State Univerity East Farm Washington State University Irrigated Agriculture Research and Extension Center, Prosser, Washington.

 Profile Floral, earth, and citrus.